williamrygao/CSC207-Project/README.md

    The Google Books API can be accessed using the endpoint: https://www.googleapis.com/books/v1/volumes?q=search%20terms to retrieve book data based on search queries.

 3. Firebase Account & Firebase SDK (For contributors):
-   Set up a Firebase account here.
-Once you’ve created a Firebase project, generate an API key and the Firebase configuration object.
+   Set up a Firebase account (https://firebase.google.com/) .
+Once you’ve created a Firebase project, you can generate an API key and the Firebase configuration object.
+   API Key for the database used for the project would be made available to admins for modifications and updates.

 4. Git:
    Git is required for cloning the repository.
 Install Git here: https://git-scm.com/downloads.